npatel126/Recipe-Community-/README.md

 At this point you should be able to connect to the app through your browser via localhost.

+#### Note:

+The database container takes a bit to fully spin up to a usable state, certain functionality will return errors until it becomes accessible.

 To shutdown the Docker containers simply do the following:

 Press `ctrl+c` to end the process, then run the command `sudo docker-compose down`.